Asset Libraries

 Shared libraries

-You can turn any regular file into a Shared Library.
-This means that the File Library of this file will be available to other files of projects being worked on by the team.
+You can publish any regular file as a shared library.
+This means that the file library of this file will be available to be connected to other files that exist in the same team, so its library assets can be reused.

 To add a Shared Library from another file, launch the libraries panel, then search and select the available libraries.